Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 - City of Ottawa by-law and building code requirements

 NOTE: The fundamental references and requirements are stated here.
-Hydro Ottawa will specify its detailed requirements during the project assessment process; however, it is the responsibility of the customer to understand and comply with any requirements from other agencies, most of whom are listed under the “References” section.
+Hydro Ottawa will specify its detailed requirements during the project assessment process; however, it is the customer's responsibility to understand and comply with any requirements from other agencies, most of whom are listed under the “References” section.

-Customers with permanently-connected DER equipment (including for emergency back-up) must notify Hydro Ottawa in writing with details that include the intended use, location and name-plate capacity output of the equipment.
-For additional details, you can refer to ECG0006: Embedded Generation Connection Guideline.
+Customers with permanently connected DER equipment (including for emergency backup) must notify Hydro Ottawa in writing with details that include the equipment's intended use, location, and nameplate capacity output.
+For additional details, refer to ECG0006: Distributed Energy Resource Technical Requirements.